 Andrea Prasow, deputy Washington Director at Human Rights Watch, conducts advocacy before the US government on global human rights issues, with a particular focus on national security and human rights.
 Prasow frequently appears on domestic and international radio and television, and has published in a wide range of print and online media outlets, including Politico, The Hill and Foreign Policy.

 Prior to joining Human Rights Watch, Prasow was a defense attorney with the Office of Military Commissions.
 She served as assistant counsel for Salim Hamdan in the only contested military commission trial to date.
-Andrea was previously an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York, where, in addition to representing large corporations in complex civil litigation she served as habeas counsel for ten Saudi detainees at Guantanamo.
-Her work on behalf of Guantanamo detainees has taken her to Bahrain, Yemen and Afghanistan.
-Andrea holds a B.A. from the University of Toronto in political science and a J.D. from Georgetown University Law Center.
+Prasow was previously an associate at a New York law firm where, in addition to representing large corporations in complex civil litigation she served as habeas counsel for ten Saudi detainees at Guantanamo.
+Andrea holds an Honors B.A. from the University of Toronto in political science and a J.D. from Georgetown University Law Center.
 She is admitted to practice in the State of New York and the District of Columbia.

 - CommentaryPublished in Huffington Post